elm/projects/README.md

 ## Make elm-doc better

 There are [a number of issues open](https://github.com/elm-lang/elm-compiler/issues?q=is%3Aissue+is%3Aopen+elm-doc) about the rough edges of `elm-doc` that would all make for great improvements in the package publishing experience.

+## Dead code elimination

+Elm can figure out which modules are unused and exclude them from the JS output, but it is possible to do this on the level of functions.

+Here is an example where it would be a big improvement: if you use `Debug.crash` in your program it needs the `Debug` module, which needs the `Form` type which is in `Graphics.Collage` which needs `Graphics.Element`.
+And then you have all the `Element` and `Collage` functions in your output even thought they will never be executed.

+Right now we create a dependency graph of modules.
+When we want module `Main` we go and grab its dependencies, their dependencies, etc. If a module is not needed, we will not run into it.
+One potential approach is to use the same general idea, but do it on the level of *values* instead of modules.
+Just try to get `Main.main` and its dependencies, their dependencies, etc. This would mean adding additional information to the `.elmi` or `.elmo` files generated during compilation.

+There are other approaches, so it could also be cool to evaluate other strategies to see what works better.
+In any case, it seems that native modules will need to be included in their entirety because they cannot be broken down with their current design.